jrbalch543/Big-Data-Bowl/README.md

 2023 Big Data Bowl Submission

 Here is my Big Data Bowl Submission:
-The submission is named Big Data Bowl Submission.
+The submission is the BDB work HTML file.
 Please download the play files and convert them to XLSX Files if you'd like to run them yourselves.